Najibullah (militant leader): Forming of Fidai Mahaz

 He went on to established the Sacrifice Front of the Islamic Movement of Afghanistan more commonly known as Fidai Mahaz.

 He later claimed the responsibility of his group in the killing of the Swedish journalist, Nils Horner, 51.
 The radio reporter was shot down in a street of a heavily secured neighbourhood in the center of Kabul on 11 March 2014.

+Post 2021 Taliban takeover

+After the Taliban victory, Mullah Abdul Qayyum Zakir and Sadr Ibrahim, who were in charge of the Fidai Mahaz, took deputy positions in the Taliban's first government interim cabinet.
+It is unclear what happened to Najibullah and as to when and why Mullah Abdul Qayyum Zakir and Sadr Ibrahim became the leaders of Fidai Mahaz after him and as whether he died or was removed from office.

 Death of Mullah Omar

 When the Taliban founder and former leader died, Najibullah revealed that due to Omar's kidney disease, he required medicine.
 According to Najibullah, Mullah Akhtar Mansour poisoned the medicine that he got from Dubai, damaging Omar's liver and causing him to grow weaker.
 When Omar summoned Mansour and other members of Omar's inner circle to hear his will, they discovered that Mansour was not to assume leadership of the Taliban.
 It was due to Mansour allegedly orchestrating "dishonourable deals".
 When Mansour pressed Omar to name him as his successor, Omar refused.
 Mansour then shot and killed Omar.
 Najibullah claimed Omar died at a southern Afghanistan hide-out in Zabul Province in the afternoon on April 23, 2013.